The definition of the word ‘fetch’ is simple:

 But a change in something less obvious and often invisible – the fetch – can have as big an impact as either of these factors.
 You cannot get big waves in a small pond, however hard or long the wind blows.
 But you can get very big waves if a modest wind blows over water uninterrupted for hundreds of miles.

-From ‘How to Read Water‘:
+From the book, ‘How to Read Water‘:

 “One of the biggest differences between beginner sailors and more experienced ones is that early on it is easy to read too much into the forecasted wind alone.
 If the Met Office forecast a Force 5, a new sailor might think, I’ve been out in a 6 before and it wasn’t all that bad, so this will be fine.
 A wiser sailor will think, where’s this 5 coming from?”